msemtd/elden-bong/README.md

 - many controllers required including duplicates of the same model
 - find some unique identifier for a controller
 - save the settings for a controller
-- controller button and axis mappings format in JSON (and therefore YAML) with a schema
+- controller button and axis mappings format in JSON (and therefore YAML)
 - TODO game controller input translation is a bit broken - why are the game controls not just perfect?
 - on-screen display of the controller - SVG controller diagram with buttons is working nicely - need to animate joysticks too
 - deal with noise and the dead zone